lgatto/lgatto.github.io/_drafts/2022-12-15-ungrading-assessment.md

 - In 2022, given that the evaluation request came in late, it is possible that only the most committed students participated, hence boosting these scores up.
-- The 2021 third bachelor cohort had a hard time during the COVID lock-down while doing their second bachelor, and following the course that is a prerequisite to the one evaluated above, which is likely to reduce the overall score.
+- The 2021 cohort had a hard time during the COVID lock-down.
+They had to follow the second bachelor course (a prerequisite to the one evaluated above) remotely, which was hard on them and is likely to reduce the overall score.

-Even considering the above confounding factors, I am tempted to take the figures from the student on-line evaluations as a strong endorsement for the new teaching strategy.
-Hopefully, this will also materialise in a part 3 describing the final exam results.
+Even considering the above possible confounding factors, I am tempted to take the figures from the student on-line evaluations as a strong endorsement for the new teaching strategy.
+Hopefully, this will also materialise in a likely part 3 to this post, describing the final exam results.